Benzenesulfonic acid

 Benzenesulfonic acid (conjugate base benzenesulfonate) is an organosulfur compound with the formula C6H6O3S.
 It is the simplest aromatic sulfonic acid.
 It forms white deliquescent sheet crystals or a white waxy solid that is soluble in water and ethanol, slightly soluble in benzene and insoluble in nonpolar solvents like diethyl ether.
 It is often stored in the form of alkali metal salts.
 Its aqueous solution is strongly acidic.

-Preparation
+Preparation and structure

 Benzenesulfonic acid is prepared from the sulfonation of benzene using concentrated sulfuric acid:

 This conversion illustrates aromatic sulfonation, which has been called "one of the most important reactions in industrial organic chemistry".

+As confirmed by X-ray crystallography, benzenesulfonic acid features tetrahedral sulfur attached to a planar phenyl ring.
+The C-S, S=O, and S-OH distances are respectively 1.75, 1.43 (avg), and 1.55 Å.

 Reactions

 Benzenesulfonic acid exhibits the reactions typical of other aromatic sulfonic acids, forming sulfonamides, sulfonyl chloride, and esters.
 The sulfonation is reversed above 220 °C. Dehydration with phosphorus pentoxide gives benzenesulfonic acid anhydride ((C6H5SO2)2O).
 Conversion to the corresponding benzenesulfonyl chloride (C6H5SO2Cl) is effected with phosphorus pentachloride.

 It is a strong acid, being almost fully dissociated in water.

 Benzenesulfonic acid and related compounds undergo desulfonation when heated in water near 200 °C. The temperature of desulfonation correlates with the ease of the sulfonation: